Hgoatly/RecipesWithout/README.md

 - <a href="assets/wireframes/tablet-wireframes-recipes-without.pdf" target="_blank">For Tablet</a>
 - <a href="assets/wireframes/smartphone-wireframes-recipes-without.pdf" target="_blank">For Smartphone</a>

+Final Wireframes can be found here.
+Please note that not all pages with forms on them have been included as they all look much the same:
+- <a href="assets/wireframes/final-smartphone-wireframes-recipes-without.pdff" target="_blank">Sitemap</a>
+- <a href="assets/wireframes/final-desktop-wireframes-recipes-without.pdf" target="_blank">For Desktop</a>
+- <a href="assets/wireframes/final-tablet-wireframes-recipes-without.pdf" target="_blank">For Tablet</a>
+- <a href="assets/wireframes/final-smartphone-wireframes-recipes-without.pdf" target="_blank">For Smartphone</a>

 ### Mobile Design Features:

 The main features of the mobile version of the 'Recipes Without' website are detailed below: